 Remember, if you have any questions about the terms of your lease or how you should be communicating with your landlord, your broker can provide you with valuable assistance and clarification.
 Your broker will also be able to recommend contractors, architects, IT professionals, movers, and more to help make your transition into your new location as efficient and easy as possible.

 At this point, you have moved into your new building.

-For some tenants, there may be additional steps to take with their broker such as subleasing the office space or reaching out if they need to grow before their lease is over.
-No matter your situation, a good broker will want to make sure you are happy in your new space and will remain in touch throughout the course of the new lease.
+For some tenants, there may be additional steps to take with their broker, such as subleasing office space or reaching out if they need to grow before their lease is over.
+No matter your situation, a good broker will want to make sure you are happy in your space and will remain in touch throughout the course of the lease.

 This is important.
-A good broker will provide you value not only when you are actively searching for a location but also be ready to advise you even if you aren’t looking.
-This way they can provide even better guidance when the time comes to make the decision to once again renew your lease or relocate your business.
+A good broker will provide you value not only when you are actively searching for a location, but also be ready to advise you when you aren’t looking.
+This way, they can provide even better guidance when the time comes to renew your lease once again or relocate your business.

 Choose your broker wisely.
-A good broker will have years of experience which will have allowed them to develop relationships in the industry and the local community that in turn benefit you in the site selection process.
+The right broker will have years of experience and a solid network of relationships in the industry and the local community, which in turn benefit you in the site-selection process.

-A good broker will offer you the most up-to-date market knowledge and be able to negotiate better deals with landlords and building owners on your behalf.
+A skilled broker offers the most up-to-date market knowledge and is able to negotiate better deals with landlords on your behalf.